datopian/markdownbased/content/howtos/how-to-quickly-create-a-sandbox-website.md

 ## Prerequisites

-A GitHub account on https://github.com/signup.
-If you don’t have one, click the link to create it.
+- A GitHub account.
+If you don’t have one, click [here](https://github.com/signup) to create it.
 A Vercel account on https://vercel.com/signup.
 Ideally sign up using your Github account or you can choose to sign up with your email.
 This will create your Sandbox.

 ### Step 2